googlemaps/react-native-navigation-sdk/README.md

 ## Description

-This repository contains a React Native library that provides a [Google Maps Navigation](https://developers.google.com/maps/documentation/navigation) component.
+This repository contains a React Native library that provides a [Google Maps Navigation](https://developers.google.com/maps/documentation/navigation) component for building native Android and iOS apps using React.

 The library is currenty in experimental state with a limited set of features available.
 [Turn-by-turn](https://developers.google.com/maps/documentation/navigation/android-sdk/tbt-feed), [Ground overlays](https://developers.google.com/maps/documentation/android-sdk/groundoverlay), and [Street view](https://developers.google.com/maps/documentation/android-sdk/streetview) are some of the main features that are not included but will come in the GA release.